hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

     - [`aws_sagemaker_prebuilt_ecr_image` data source](https://www.terraform.io/docs/providers/aws/d/sagemaker_prebuilt_ecr_image.html).
 - [ ] __Uses Account Test Checks__: Any check required to verify an AWS Account ID of the current testing account or another account should use one of the following available helper functions over the usage of `resource.TestCheckResourceAttrSet()` and `resource.TestMatchResourceAttr()`:
     - `testAccCheckResourceAttrAccountID()`: Validates the state value equals the AWS Account ID of the current account running the test.
 This is the most common implementation.
-    - `testAccMatchResourceAttrAccountID()`: Validates the state value matches any AWS Account ID (e.g. a 12 digit number).
+    - `testAccMatchResourceAttrAccountID()`: Validates the state value matches any AWS Account ID (e.g., a 12 digit number).
 This is typically only used in data source testing of AWS managed components.

 Here's an example of using `aws_caller_identity`: